 Should you worry when cracks appear on your walls?

-When may cracks on a wall be signs of a problem with the structure itself?
+When are cracks in walls signs of a problem with the structure itself?

 - The two sides of a wall are at different heights